How Well Are We Fulfilling God’s Original Command?

 How well are we fulfilling God’s original command?

 What does this statistic mean?
 Well, the fertility replacement rate is 2.1, meaning that if the average woman in Canada had 2.1 children, Canada’s population would remain the same.
 This makes intuitive sense.
 Each woman would have to have two children to replace herself and her husband.
-Since not every woman lives long enough or is able to have children, the natural replacement rate is a little bit higher than two.
-If fertility rates exceed 2.1, Canada’s population would grow, but if fertility rates are below 2.1, the Canadian-born population will decline.
+Since not every woman lives long enough or is able to have children, the replacement rate is a little bit higher than two.
+If fertility rates exceed 2.1, then Canada’s population would grow, but if fertility rates are below 2.1, the Canadian-born population will decline.

 Why Aren’t We Fulfilling this Command?